UPDATED: APRIL 27, 2023 | 1 MIN READ

 Natural disasters and extreme weather are the most common reason for home insurance claims, no matter where you live.
-Wind and hail alone historically account for nearly half of home insurance claims every year.
+Historically, wind and hail account for nearly half of home insurance claims yearly.
 As climate change becomes an increasingly immediate concern, this is likely to worsen in the coming years.

 Different natural hazards will plague different locations.
 That said, it’s good to cover your bases and ensure you are prepared for the coming year.
 To help give you an idea of what to expect, here are some vital natural disaster statistics in 2022.

 Though nature can spread catastrophe in many different ways, most can be boiled down into specific categories.
 Generally, these categories include storms, earthquakes, and wildfires.

 Hurricanes, Droughts, and Severe/Tropical Storms

 Far and beyond, the most common natural disasters are related to storms.
 Floods, droughts, and severe thunderstorms account for 80-90% of global disasters in the last decade.
 As a result, most sub-categories of natural disturbances (wind, hail, flooding, tornadoes, etc.) can also be tied to the side effects of severe thunderstorms.

 Many of the more severe instances of these disasters were also deadly.
 Hurricanes, flooding, drought, and winter storms claimed thousands of lives in 2022.
 It’s important to note also that droughts can lead to wildfires, which will be explored later.

 To give you an idea of how frequently these natural disasters occur, here are the 2022 statistics for these occurrences in the U.S.

 |Natural Disaster||2022 Occurrences|